joshbegley/nyt-latest/README.md

 `The Democratic former congresswoman and the incumbent Republican senator will face off in November.
 Whether a potential spoiler candidate with the same name as the senator qualifies alongside them has not been determined.`\
 https://www.nytimes.com/2026/08/19/us/politics/peltola-sullivan-alaska-senate-primary.html

-**The Hidden Reason Gas Prices Are Not Going Down**\
+**The ‘Crack Spread’ Is Going to Make Your Life Unpleasant**\
 `Gas prices are going to remain high.
-Don’t blame the price of crude oil.
-Blame the crack spread.`\
+Don’t blame the price of crude oil.`\
 https://www.nytimes.com/2026/08/19/opinion/gas-prices-crude-oil-diesel.html

 **A Stunning Win for the Left in Florida: 6 Takeaways From Tuesday’s Primaries**\